raajeew/webpacksetupdemo/README.md

-# Demo App - Webpack and Babel Setup with ES6
+# Demo App - Webpack and Babel Setup for ES6 app